What types of beans are the best to use for chili?

 - 46 ounces tomato juice

-- 29 ounces diced tomatoes 2 cans
+- 29 ounces diced tomatoes

 - 15 ounces chili beans

-- 15 ounces no-salt black beans rinsed
+- 15 ounces no-salt-added black beans rinsed

-- 15 ounces no-salt-added kidney beans rinsed
+- 15 ounces no-salt-added kidney beans

 - 7 ounces green chilies